Last Updated on

 This is true because the individual, due to extraneous circumstances, is stuck in a particular fixed mindset.
 However, if adopting the viewpoint of actualizing tendency, an individual can be seen to have this potential throughout their life, and it is merely a matter of unlocking it.

 There is always the opportunity for self-development, progress, and positive change, and based on the assumptions stated by Rogers, there is even intrinsic motivation to do so.

 All we have to do is start breaking old habits.

 The Psychology of Evil: A TED Talk

-If you are interested in understanding the criminal mind and seeing actualizing tendency in action, then watch this TED talk by Philip Zimbardo.
+If you are interested in seeing actualizing tendency in action in the life of a one-time criminal, then watch this TED talk by Philip Zimbardo.

 Beck, A. (1963).
 Thinking and Depression: Idiosyncratic Content and Cognitive Distortions, Arch Gen Psychiatry.

 Dupré, B. (2013).
 50 Ethics Ideas You Really Need To Know.
 Quercus.

 Moneta G. B. (2013).
 Positive Psychology: A Critical Introduction.
 Palgrave Macmillan.